sumurthy/md_apispec/markdowns/api/worksheetcollection_add.md

 # WorksheetCollection: Add

 Adds a new worksheet to the workbook.
 The worksheet will be added at the end of existing worksheets.
-If you wish to activate the newly added worksheet, call ".activate() on it.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request